sholtodouglas/sholtodouglas.github.io/_posts/2020-06-11-PlayingwithEnergy.md

 ![alt-text-1](https://sholtodouglas.github.io/images/energy/energyincreasing.png "Energy Model resolution increasse with neural net size")

-# Energy Models for Generative Modelling
+# Playing with Energy Models for Generative Modelling
-I was inspired to look into energy models after Yann LeCun's recent [video on energy based self supervised learning](https://www.youtube.com/watch?v=A7AnCvYDQrU).
+I was inspired to look into energy models after Yann LeCun's [speak on energy based self supervised learning](https://www.youtube.com/watch?v=A7AnCvYDQrU).

 Energy models offer a way to train a single generative model which is simpler to train than Generative Adversarial Nets (GANs) and more expressive than Variational Autoencoders (VAEs).
 VAEs typically require the use of reconstruction losses - which do not perform well on more complex generative tasks like images because per pixel reconstruction error is a poor proxy for overall image quality.
 GANs overcome this with the learned discriminator (and thus produce much better quality generated samples), but coordinating the adversarial training is extremely difficult - it is much easier to train the discriminator than the generator.